-- 130. Plaintiff Doe incorporates Paragraphs 1 through 129 as though fully set forth herein. - 131.
-At all times relevant herein, each Defendant was the agent, partner, joint venturer, representative, servant, employee and/or co-conspirator of each of the other Defendants, and was at all times mentioned herein acting within the course and scope of said agency and employment, and that all acts or omissions alleged herein were duly committed with the ratification, knowledge, permission, encouragement authorization and consent of each Defendant designated herein. - 132.
-Defendants and each of them were agents, principals, joint venturers, partners, representatives, servants, employees and/or co-conspirators of each of the other Defendants, each Defendant condoned and ratified the conduct of all other defendants, and was at all times mentioned herein acting within the course and scope of said agency and employment, authority and ratification.
+- 140. Plaintiff Doe 18 incorporates Paragraphs 1 through 139 as though fully set forth herein. - 141.
+At all times relevant herein, each Defendant was the agent, partner, joint venturer, representative, servant, employee and/or co-conspirator of each of the other Defendants, and was at all times mentioned herein acting within the course and scope of said agency and employment, and that all acts or omissions alleged herein were duly committed with the ratification, knowledge, permission, encouragement authorization and consent of each Defendant designated herein. - 142.
+Defendants and each of them were agents, principals, joint venturers, partners, representatives, servants, employees and/or co-conspirators of each of the other Defendants, each Defendant condoned and ratified the conduct of all other defendants, and was at all times mentioned herein acting within the course and scope of said agency and employment, authority and ratification. - 143.
+The UC Regents learned Dr. Heaps had molested or was molesting female patients during his employment.
+Defendants had knowledge of inappropriate conduct, and exploitation committed by Dr. Heaps during his employment, yet chose to allow him to continue interacting with patients, including Plaintiff Doe. - 144.
+Despite the fact that the UC Regents learned about these sexually exploitive activities being perpetrated by Dr. Heaps, the UC Regents failed to use reasonable care in investigating Dr. Heaps and did nothing to reasonably investigate, supervise, monitor, or terminate Dr. Heaps to ensure the safety of their patients. - 145.
+In fact, on information and belief, Defendant UC Regents knowingly hired at least one individual which the UC Regents knew or should have known had a history of criminality and fraud, and who-during the course of her employment as a nurse/chaperone in

-- The UC Regents learned Dr. Heaps had molested or was molesting female patients during his employment.
-Defendants had knowledge of inappropriate conduct, and exploitation committed by Dr. Heaps during his employment, yet chose to allow him to continue interacting with patients, including Plaintiff Doe. - Despite the fact that the UC Regents learned about these sexually exploitive activities being perpetrated by Dr. Heaps, the UC Regents failed to use reasonable care in investigating Dr. Heaps and did nothing to reasonably investigate, supervise, monitor, or terminate Dr. Heaps to ensure the safety of their patients. - 135.
-The UC Regents' conduct in enabling Dr. Heaps to serially sexually assault his female patients was a long-standing, gross, and inexcusable violation of the duty of care owed to Plaintiff Doe. - 136.
-Because the UC Regents: - (a) Had actual knowledge of the sexual exploitation, abuse, and harassment being committed by Dr. Heaps; - (b) Failed to take action such as firing Dr. Heaps, reporting him to the police, or reporting him to the California State Medical Board as mandated by Federal Laws; - (c) Consciously and intentionally enabled Dr. Heaps to continue to sexually exploit, abuse, and harass female patients by failing to take any of the above action; and - (d) Consciously and intentionally kept all of Dr. Heaps' exploitative, abusive, and harassing behaviors secrets from patients and the public at large; - the UC Regents have ratified the conduct of Dr. Heaps as set forth herein. - The UC Regents, their agents, servants, and/or employees learned Dr. Heaps 137.
+- 146. The UC Regents' conduct in enabling Dr. Heaps to serially sexually assault his female patients was a long-standing, gross, and inexcusable violation of the duty of care owed to Plaintiff Doe 18. - 147.
+Because the UC Regents: - (a) Had actual knowledge of the sexual exploitation, abuse, and harassment being committed by Dr. Heaps; - (b) Failed to take action such as firing Dr. Heaps, reporting him to the police, or reporting him to the California State Medical Board as mandated by Federal Laws; - (c) Consciously and intentionally enabled Dr. Heaps to continue to sexually exploit, abuse, and harass female patients by failing to take any of the above action; - (d) Consciously and intentionally kept all of Dr. Heaps' exploitative, abusive, and harassing behaviors secrets from patients and the public at large; and - (e) Failed to employ or train appropriate nurse/chaperones who could oversee intimate examinations and report misbehavior.

+the UC Regents have ratified the conduct of Dr. Heaps as set forth herein.

-was sexually exploiting, abusing, and harassing female patients and refused take any action to stop him.
+148. The UC Regents, their agents, servants, and/or employees learned Dr. Heaps was sexually exploiting, abusing, and harassing female patients and refused take any action to stop him.
 Moreover, the UC Regents, their agents, servants, and/or employees hid this information so Dr. Heaps could continue to work for UCLA, its clinics and facilities.
 With knowledge of Dr. Heaps' sexual misconduct, no disciplinary action was taken by the UC Regents and he was allowed to be alone with gynecological patients.
-The UC Regents, their agents, servants, and/or employees thus approved, ratified, and are responsible for Dr. Heaps' acts of sexual exploitation, sexual assault, battery, and harassment.
+The UC Regents, their agents, servants, and/or employees thus approved, ratified, and are responsible for Dr. Heaps'

+acts of sexual exploitation, sexual assault, battery, and sexual harassment.